varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

     Mechanism restricting what system calls are allowed for each process

-- Calling plegde with a list of system call groups, restricts the process from accessing most system calls not on the list
+- Calling pledge with a list of system call groups, restricts the process from accessing most system calls not on the list

 ## OS Virtualisation

-- In addition to manually separate priviledges using the OS's mechanisms we can:
+- In addition to manually separate privileges using the OS's mechanisms we can:
   - Abstract away the the OS system calls
-    - OS virtualization(Docker, FreeBSD..)
+    - OS virtualisation(Docker, FreeBSD..)
   - Abstract away hardware:
-    - Full virtualization: run different ISA
+    - Full virtualisation: run different ISA
-    - Paravirtualization: Runs cpu instructions natively
+    - Paravirtualisation: Runs cpu instructions natively

 ### Linux Kernel namespaces